 Cornelius Agrippa and Struwwelpeter and Magical Incense Recipes

-My life's introduction to Cornelius Agrippa was not through directly reading his books, but through the article about him in Man, Myth and Magic: An Illustrated Encyclopedia of the Supernatural.
+My life's introduction to Cornelius Agrippa was not through reading his books, but through the article about him in Man, Myth and Magic: An Illustrated Encyclopedia of the Supernatural.

 Agrippa St. Nicholas in Struwwelpeter